sabre1041/openshift-logforwarding-splunk/README.md

 $ ./splunk-install.sh
 ```

-3. Deploy log forwarding solution
+3. Deploy the log forwarding Helm chart

 ```
-$ ./deploy-log-forwarding.sh
+$ helm install openshift-logforwarding-splunk charts/openshift-logforwarding-splunk/
 ```

+4.

-4. Verify that you can view logs in Splunk
+5. Verify that you can view logs in Splunk

    1. Login to Splunk by first accessing the Splunk route